 There is little doubt that radiation exposure can cause cancer.
 This has become clear from studies of groups such as the survivors of the atomic blasts in Japan, where the risks of certain cancers such as leukemias and thyroid cancers were higher than normal, as well as from studies of people exposed to medical radiation and in some workplace settings.
 But it’s often hard to estimate the likelihood that a person exposed to radiation will develop cancer as a result of being exposed.
 Many factors influence this risk, including the type, amount, and route of radiation exposure.
 For example, people can be exposed to radioactive elements internally if they inhale or ingest them, as well as being exposed to external radiation sources.
 In addition, when exposures have occurred many years in the past, it’s often hard to know how much or what types of radiation exposure a person had.(2)

-Persons exposed to radiation fallout from plutonium processing at Rocky Flats Nuclear Weapons plant are at risk for developing:
+Persons exposed to radiation fallout, carbon tetrachloride and other chemicals from plutonium processing at Rocky Flats Nuclear Weapons plant may be at risk for developing:

 Leukemia and lymphoma

 Pharyngeal or salivary gland cancer